[AEM Forms]{class="badge positive" title="Applies to AEM Forms)."}

 Corresponding XFA component

-Included by default in Document of Record Template?
+Included by default in Submission PDF template?

 Notes